 After Hurricanes Irma and Maria, the resort sadly never reopened.
 The land has since been largely reclaimed by nature, making once private beaches now open to the public.
 While the resort itself is off-limits, the entire property is still very beautiful.
 Perhaps even more so as some of the cottages are now growing trees and vines throughout.

-There are several beaches here to choose from, and Cruz Bay is right around the corner with tons of lovely stores, beach bars, fine dining, and a local farmers market of fresh fruits and hand-made items such as wooden bowls and conch horns.
-This is another great spot for Watersports activities, beaching it up or just swimming and relaxing on the boat.
+There are several beaches here to choose from, and Cruz Bay is right around the corner with lots of beach bars, dining, and a local farmers market of fresh fruits and hand-made items such as wooden bowls and conch horns.
+This is another great spot for watersports activities, beaching it up or just swimming and relaxing on the boat.
 There are also multiple short hikes available, with rewarding views.